MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentlaunchfileresult_extendederror.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentLaunchFileResult.ExtendedError

 ## -description

-Gets the extended error code if a file fails to launch in an Isolated Windows Environment.
+**Deprecated.** Gets the extended error code if a file fails to launch in an Isolated Windows Environment.

 ## -property-value

 HRESULT

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples